FitzHugh-Nagumo equation: bifurcations, slow-fast system and dynamics near infinity: Preparatory section

 \subsubsection{Infinite singular points}

 The theory described here will be useful in Section \ref{sec4} of the present paper.
-We aim to study the local phase portrait at infinite singular points.
-For this we choose an infinite singular point $(u,0)$ and start by looking at the expression of the linear part of the vector field $p(\mathbf{X})$.
-Denote by $P_i$ and $Q_i$ the homogeneous polynomials of degree $i\in \NN_0$ for $i = 0,1,...,d$ such that
+Our goal is to analyse the local phase portrait near infinite singular points.
+To this end, we select a singular point \((u,0)\) and begin with examining the linear part of the vector field \(p(\mathbf{X})\).
+Let $P_i$ and $Q_i$ be homogeneous monomials of degree $i \in \mathbb{N}_0$, $i = 0,1,...,d$, such that \eqref{P and Q} may be written as: